Coronavirus hitting Non-League as National League bans handshakes

 The growing impact of the Coronavirus outbreak will be felt in Non-League this weekend after the Vanarama National League became the latest competition to ban handshakes and ask players and match officials to take other precautions.

-The BetVictor Isthmian League, Spartan South Midlands League, Essex Senior League and Hellenic League have all gone public with similar advice for their players and officials after being contacted by the Football Association.
+The BetVictor Isthmian League, Spartan South Midlands League, Essex Senior League and Hellenic League have all gone public with similar advice for their players and officials this week after being contacted by the Football Association with the latest information on the outbreak.

+The English Football League also banned handshakes on Friday and other competitions have already briefed their clubs privately with many expected to make public statements on new guidelines to protect their fans, players and officials in the coming days.

-Sweeping the globe, with cases in at least 48 countries and more than 100,000 cases by Friday, the virus is starting to have a major impact on major sporting events.
+Sweeping the globe, with cases in at least 48 countries and more than 100,000 confirmed by Friday, the virus is starting to have a major impact on big sporting events and disrupt other large public gatherings.

 Matches in Italy’s Serie A were postponed or played behind closed doors this week while the Ireland versus Italy Six Nations rugby match in Dublin at the weekend has also been postponed.
-Many other events and large public gatherings have also been banned while schools and universities in Italy have also been closes until mid-March.
+Many other events and large public gatherings have also been banned while schools and universities in Italy were also closed until mid-March this week.

 The National League statement read: “The National League has received communication from The Football Association in connection to the government’s response to the Coronavirus (COVID-19).